The Art of Storytelling

 USGBC launched the Living Standard campaign in Spring 2019 in an effort to change the way we approach sustainability conversations – beyond materials, construction, and efficiency – and connect to people.
 The Living Standard encourages the use of storytelling to emphasize the personal impact of environmental threats and climate risks and how they relate to the building industry.
-When we frame sustainability through stories and connect to more intimate area of our lives – such as our loved ones or personal health – the impact can quickly multiply through the connection it creates.
+When we frame sustainability through stories and connect to more intimate areas of our lives – such as our loved ones or personal health – the impact can quickly multiply through the connection it creates.

 The Living Standard offers a Toolkit that outlines six methods to reshape our conversations and increase the effectiveness of the communication: